 But did she see the British film industry as a lucrative enough prospect to generate the kind of income returns her investors might expect.

-“The brutal truth is that the UK doesn’t have the kind of investment to create big budget films that deliver substantial profits so most of our productions are going to be US based.
-However, what we do have here, and it is something we should be very proud of, is some of the best talent in the business.
+“The brutal truth is that the UK doesn’t have the kind of investment to create big-budget films that deliver substantial profits so most of our productions are going to be US-based.
+However, what we do have here, and it is something we should be very proud of, is some of the best talents in the business.
 You only need to look at the awards to recognise how much we contribute to the industry globally.

 “Producers, directors, actors, technical staff, writers – you name it and we as a nation excel at it!”